Jossome/Waymo-open-dataset-document/README.md

 	- `label.metadata.accel_x`
 	- `label.metadata.accel_y`
 	- The unit of the data still unknown.
 - However, only 3D labels have such metadata.
-For 2D values, they are stored in the `image.velocity` (refer to the tree structure), but what does `w_x` stand for?
+(Note that these are for bboxes, not for the ego car itself).
+The data for the car itself are stored in the `image.velocity` (refer to the tree structure), but what does `w_x` stand for?
 Angular velocity?

 ## Troubleshooting
 - You may need to use `tf.enable_eager_execution()` to load the dataset.